deawx/project-locations-path/public/README.md

     Value -2 is reserved to set a zero threshold: Full filtering, only journey stops will show.

+    Real time scale would be a value of 1000.
+Set to 15 by default for a faster tracking.

 Requirements and dependencies

     This project requires Apache and PHP properly installed in the hosting system.